FAQs

 13. Is there a set-up charge to build our performance benchmarks?

 Yes, you are seriously investing in your future business success, which requires investment.
-However, given the benefits that you'll accrue, it's a modest flat fee, linked to the number of job families.
+However, given the benefits that you'll accrue, it's a modest onboarding fee, linked to the number of job families.
 See What is & isn’t Included in Set-up Fee FAQ, for further details.

-Included in set-up fee:
+Included in onboarding fee:

 Performance benchmark creation: